 Facts about Obsessive Compulsive Disorder

-OCD is an anxiety disorder, which, like all anxiety disorders, is neurobiological in nature.
-It equally affects men, women and children of all races, ethnicities and socioeconomic backgrounds.
+OCD is a disorder that has a neurobiological basis.
+It equally affects men, women, and children of all races, ethnicities and socioeconomic backgrounds.
 In the United States, about 1 in 40 adults and 1 in 100 children have OCD.
 And according to the World Health Organization, OCD is one of the top 20 causes of illness-related disability, worldwide, for individuals between 15 and 44 years of age.

 What is OCD?